What is attention-deficit hyperactivity disorder (ADHD)?

 - Offer healthy snacks to children who lose weight while taking medicine for ADHD.

 - Take the medicine 30 to 45 minutes before a meal.
 Lunchtime doses can be given at school for some children.
 If your child can’t take this medicine at school, tell your doctor.
-He or she might suggest a long-acting form of the medicine instead.
+They might suggest a long-acting form of the medicine instead.
 If you are taking the long-acting form of this medicine, do not crush, break, or chew it before swallowing it.

 It’s important to take the medicine the way your doctor prescribes it.
 Follow your doctor’s advice, even if you think the medicine isn’t working.
 Medicines used to treat ADHD have been shown to improve a person’s ability to do specific tasks.
 This includes paying attention or having more self-control.
 The length of time a person will need to take medicine depends on each person.
 Some people only need to take medicine for 1 to 2 years.
 Others need treatment for many more years.
 In some people, ADHD may continue into adolescence and adulthood.

 People who have ADHD should be checked regularly by their doctors.
-If your child has ADHD, your doctor may suggest that he or she take a break from his or her medicines once in a while to see if the medicine is still necessary.
+If your child has ADHD, your doctor may suggest that they take a break from their medicines once in a while to see if the medicine is still necessary.
 School breaks or summer vacation might be best.

 AAFP suggests several treatment recommendations.
 Preschool-aged children (4-5 years of age) should be treated with behavior therapy as the first line of treatment.
 The medicine methylphenidate may be prescribed if behavior treatment does not provide significant improvement.
-This medicine also should be prescribed if ADHD is interfering with the child’s friendships, home, and school life at a moderate to severe level.
-Elementary school-aged children (6-11 years of age) should be treated with FDA-approved medicine for ADHD and behavioral therapy.
-Adolescents (12-18 years of age) should be treated with FDA-approved medicine for ADHD and may be treated with behavioral therapy.
+Your doctor may recommend this medicine if ADHD is interfering with the child’s friendships, home, and school life at a moderate to severe level.
+Elementary school-aged children (6-11 years of age) may benefit from FDA-approved medicine for ADHD and behavioral therapy.
+Adolescents (12-18 years of age) are more likely to benefit from treatment with FDA-approved medicine but should also incorporate behavioral therapy to help build and maintain organizational skills.
 In all cases, medicine doses should be measured and adjusted to achieve maximum benefit with few adverse effects.

 Living with attention-deficit hyperactivity disorder (ADHD)